Knight-Fury1102/my_repo/README.md

 - - unmodified - unchanged.
 - git add <-file name-> -> adds untracked or modified files in working directory to Git staging area
 - git commit -m "some message" -> is the record of change
+- git push origin main -> used to upload local commits to github for remote repo.